zenustech/zeno/BUILD.md

 2. Download and install CMake: https://github.com/Kitware/CMake/releases/download/v3.21.3/cmake-3.21.3-windows-x86_64.zip
 3. Download and install Visual Studio 2019 Community Edition (which is free): https://visualstudio.microsoft.com/zh-hans/downloads/

-> Note that we install Visual Studio **only to get the compiler bundled with it**.
+> Note that we install Visual Studio **only to get the compiler bundled with it**. feel free to use your favorite editors like VSCode or CLion other than Visual Studio for coding.

-> So feel free to use your favorite editor like VSCode, CLion, Vim, other than Visual Studio.
+> It's recommended to install in trivial locations, like `C:/Programs Files (x86)/xxx` or `D:/Program Files (x86)/xxx`, so that VCPKG can find it easier.

 * Linux (Ubuntu)